ar-ohi-srivastav/Irani_Chai_Megathon/README.md

 To run on video: Extract frames in a folder, detect on complete folder : python detect1.py --source folder_path

-Compile the frames using opencv to get the video.
+Compile the frames from 'output' folder using opencv to get the final annotated video.